Lr0b0t/TNM_project/README.md

+## Battlefields of the Mind: rDCM rs-fMRI Insights into TBI and PTSD in Vietnam War Veterans

 This repository contains a modular neuroimaging analysis pipeline, structured into separate stages corresponding to distinct clinical questions and tasks.
 The code supports analysis of resting-state fMRI (rsfMRI) data and machine learning-based outcome prediction across several neurological and psychiatric conditions.